FMC64/spp/README.md

 Because many users will want to use non-software emulated data types exclusively, some keywords are introduced to issue a warning when software emulation would be necessary.
 The `native` keywords hints that the following data type must be supported in hardware in its loading and storing.
 Warnings will be issued if a particular non-hardware supported operation is performed.
 Other `native`-based keywords are available:
 - `native_load_store`: more relaxed version of `native`.
 Takes precedence over `native`.
 Only loading and storing of the data type must be supported in hardware.
 All arithmetic operations are allowed to be performed in software if not available in hardware.
 - `non_native`: takes precedence over every other `native` keyword.
-Allows every software trick to emulate the data type, without issuing any warning.
+Allows every software trick to emulate the data type if not available in hardware, without issuing any warning.

 By default, the host and device-native data types are denoted as `native`.
 A `native`-based keyword can be prepended to every data type as default in the current module using the compile-time command: `default_native([NATIVE_KEYWORD])`.
 This cannot be changed for required modules unless modifying them.